Chris Simmance

 Other Instances Of Content Duplication You May Not Have Considered

-You may have duplicate content on your site and not even know it.
-I’m not talking about entire pages as they should be pretty obvious to spot and resolve.
-I am talking about dynamic content on pages or category style pages.
-I will list a few examples of places on a site that could be deemed duplicated with a quick solution that might fix it for you without a penalty.
+You may have duplicate content on your site and not realise it.
+This is likely dynamic content on pages or category style pages.
+Below we list a few examples of places on a site that could be deemed duplicated with a quick solution that might fix it for you without a penalty.

 Blog Snippets